RileyBurke/JQuery.Weather-Forecast-RB/README.md

 ```

 In order to use this plugin you will need to make an account and acquire an API key from OpenWeatherMap: https://openweathermap.org/
-For demonstration and testing purposes an api key will be provided in my demo app.js files settings.
-By running the demo html file index.html with this you can test the customization options and functionality of the plugin.
+For demonstration and testing purposes an API key will be provided in my demo app.js files settings.
+By running the demo HTML file index.html with this you can test the customization options and functionality of the plugin.

 ## Customization